MOVIE REVIEW: The Tree of Life

 If that's not enough, the movie randomly peppers shots of unrelated natural imagery (from daring cinematographer Emmanuel Lubezki) of all kinds.
 Intermittently, every three to five minutes or so, there's a shot of a tree, the caves from 127 Hours, blades of grass, random skyscrapers, another tree, stained glass church windows, regular windows, candle glow, another tree, clouds, an empty house, another tree, window drapes, waterfalls, another tree, etc. Again, I get it.
 Malick has had that very nature-connecting visual style.
 I'm sure some people find it gorgeous, but DAMN.

-If you want a shorter explanation and visualization of how it feels to sit through The Tree of Life, take it's lobby poster (seen here at a larger size), a collection of the film's images.
+If you want a shorter explanation and visualization of how it feels to sit through The Tree of Life, take it's lobby poster, a collection of the film's images.
 Display each one of the pictures, slowly with subtle PhotoStory/PowerPoint animated movement, put some classical music on, and then read the Book of Job for nearly three hours.
 Even shorter, if you want the movie in 15 seconds, stack those images and flick them like an old-school flip book.
 That's it.
 That's also as much you learn.

 LESSON #1: THE WAY OF NATURE-- One thing the film does sketch out and say out loud early is that there are two ways through life.
 One way is the "way of nature."
 This signifies the evolutionary process of living, growing, dying, and the world moving along after you.
 Supposedly, some of our characters are living embodiments of this path.
 Jack, both as a adolescent and as an adult, wrestles with this way and the second way.
 Remember, I didn't see a shred of a point to The Tree of Life.
 I'm just repeating what I was told.
 Brad Pitt will hit me if I don't.